Ever since man invented the wheel, there’s always been some creative-type trying to decorate it. Sometimes that has worked, more times not.

 Focussing on visual experience and small aesthetic details can help differentiate your product if the market is crowded.
 And certainly adopting current design trends (flat UI, Metro blocks, thin fonts) will help an older product look more modern.

 It’s often said that a product is finished when no more can be taken away.
-It’s the inference that clutter and decoration serves no useful purpose and it’s a grand old aim.
+It’s the inference that clutter and decoration serve no useful purpose and it’s a grand old aim.

 But hacking away at old paint is tedious, and often poor design runs deeper – infecting the very structure of digital services.